CQLOR/WebApp/README.md

 This WebApp is is a template for a SalesTeam or individual who would want to keep track of their YTD monthly sales.

+Node.js packages have been installed.
+Lite-server dependencies were installed to run the project: npm install npm start